(A) Posting of notices to workers.

 (d) Any notice of violation involving radiological working conditions, proposed imposition of civil or administrative monetary penalty, or order issued pursuant to rule 3701:1-38-06 of the Administrative Code and any response from the licensee or registrant.
 Such document shall be posted within five working days after receipt of the document.
 The licensee's or registrant's response, if any, shall be posted within five working days after dispatch of the document to the director.
 Such documents shall remain posted for a minimum of five working days or until action correcting the violation has been completed, whichever is later.

-(e) The Ohio department of health, bureau of radiation protection issued form titled "Notice to Employees."
+(e) The Ohio department of health, bureau of environmental health and radiation protection issued form titled "Notice to Employees."

 (2) If posting of a document specified in paragraphs (A)(1)(a) to (A)(1)(c) of this rule is not practical, the licensee or registrant may post a notice which describes the document and states where it may be readily examined.